robertanwokonko/Gradient_Descent/README.md

 # Gradient_Descent

-Learn how to write a gradient descent algorithim from scratch
+Using the prinicple behind the equation of a straight line to define gradient descent on a 3D vector.